zachmichael14/protein_viewer/README.md

  </ol>

 ## Introduction <a class="anchor" id="introduction"></a>

-This project was primarily inspired by my background in biology.
-I was excited to explore the Biopython library and some of its uses, so I decided to create a Jupyter Notebook app.

-I choose Jupyter Notebooks in part because they provide reasonable widget tooling, but also because it's possible to present text next to the code, which is great for explaining a bit more about some of the biology behind the code.

-This notebook is served using Binder.
-While there is a delay while the server spins up, Binder is a convenient way to provide much of the interactivity of a traditional notebook environment.
+This notebook provides a basic GUI for exploring the 3D stucture of proteins.
+It's served using Binder, which is a convenient way to provide much of the interactivity of a traditional notebook environment.
+Please allow some time for the Binder server to spin up.

-The static notebook is viewable [here](https://github.com/zachmichael14/protein_viewer/blob/main/protein_viewer.ipynb), but has no interactivity.
+In the meantime, the static notebook is viewable [here](https://github.com/zachmichael14/protein_viewer/blob/main/protein_viewer.ipynb), but has no interactivity.
 For that reason, the table of contents does not work with the static notebook.

 ## Technologies <a class="anchor" id="technologies"></a>
 * Python